-Overview 2 Determining Whether a Child Has a Disability 4 What does it mean to have a disability?
+Overview 2 Determining Whether a Child Has a Disability What does it mean to have a disability?
 Will my client be evaluated for disability?
 If my client has no identified disability but has heightened needs, what are their rights?
 Right to Reasonable Modifications Is my client entitled to additional services or program modifications because of their disability?
 Is my client entitled to a service plan?
 What if my client is struggling in school because of their disability?
 If my client is receiving additional services or program modifications, where should that be documented?
-Addressing Unequal Treatment by Care Provider8 Can a care provider deny my client access to activities or outings because of their disability?
+Addressing Unequal Treatment by Care Provider Can a care provider deny my client access to activities or outings because of their disability?
 Can a care provider separate my client from other children in the program because of their disability?
-Restrictive Placement Based on Disability or Disability-Related Behavior Community Placement12• Is a foster care placement the most integrated setting?12• Can my client be denied placement in foster care because of their disability?12• What if my client needs extra support to do well in a foster care placement?
-Release from ORR Custody 15 If my client is identified as having a disability, will that delay their release?
+Restrictive Placement Based on Disability or Disability-Related Behavior How can I contest the step up of a child with a disability to a restrictive setting?
+What if my client requires additional therapy or medication management that are only provided in a residential treatment center?
+If my client is currently in a restrictive placement, how can I advocate for step down?
+If my client is placed in a non-restrictive therapeutic placement, do they have the right to challenge their placement?
+My client has been approved for step down but no less restrictive placement will accept them, what rights do they have?
+Community Placement Is a foster care placement the most integrated setting?
+Can my client be denied placement in foster care because of their disability?
+What if my client needs extra support to do well in a foster care placement?
+Release from ORR Custody If my client is identified as having a disability, will that delay their release?
 Can my client be denied release because their sponsor is unable to meet their disability-related needs?
 Key Terms 16